ibm-cloud-docs/cis/custom-rules-creating.md

 {: #create-custom-rule-tf}
 {: terraform}

-To create a custom rule, you need to create an entry point first and then create the custom rule.
+To create a custom rule, you must create an entry point first, then create the custom rule.
 The following example creates a custom rule with Terraform.

 To create an entry point ruleset, run the following command: